izikeros/blog/content/posts/notes/how_to_count_tokens.md

 ---
-Title: How to Count Tokens - Tokenization With Tiktoken.
 Category: note
 Date: 2023-06-08
 Modified: 2023-07-12
 Slug: how-to-count-tokens
 Status: published
+Summary: Learn how to accurately count tokens in text using OpenAI's `tiktoken` library, essential for controlling prompt length and managing costs in natural language processing projects.
+ai_summary: true
+Title: How to Count Tokens - Tokenization With Tiktoken.
 tags:
   - tokenizers
   - token